-Over 95% of the diet of the Sharp-shinned Hawk is small birds, but only about 50% of the diet of a Cooper’s Hawk is small to medium-sized birds, such as American Robin and Mourning Dove.
-Cooper’s Hawks also eat an equal amount of mammals such as squirrels and cottontail rabbits.
+Over 95% of the diet of the Sharp-shinned Hawk is small birds, but only about 50% of the diet of a Cooper’s Hawk is small to medium-sized birds, such as the American Robin and Mourning Dove.
+Cooper’s Hawks also eat mammals such as squirrels and cottontail rabbits.

 How many species of hawks are there?